 Harriette lived life to the full and was virtually penniless at the end.
 Her death certificate gives cause of death as ‘old age’, although in all likelihood a cause of alcohol related disease might have been more accurate.
 As well as finding religion toward the end of her life, she also found the bottle.
 She was apparently extremely fond of brandy, to the point of dependency and was reported to have been having a tipple or several just 24 hours prior to her death.

-Harriette’s place of burial has always been something of a mystery, but we can now reveal that she was buried at Brompton Cemetery and the location of her grave is still visible.
+Harriette’s place of burial has always been something of a mystery, but I can now reveal that she was buried at Brompton Cemetery and the location of her grave is still visible.

 The newspapers were not at all kind to her in life as can be observed in this article about her in 1826.